datwolfyy/ly-reloaded/readme.md

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

-We have patched Ly to properly set XDG_SESSION_TYPE so that Plank (and other apps that check this environment variable) launch and work properly.
+We have patched Ly with several bug fixes to make Ly adapt to more machines and have it set environment variables correctly (for example XDG_SESSION_TYPE which a few apps require to make them work).

 ## Download
 A package is availabie in the AUR as ``ly-plank-patched``.
-However, to make it work, you'll need to, after installing the package, enable the ``ly`` systemd service.
+However, to make it work, you'll need to enable the ``ly`` systemd service after installing ly.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)